-Students may need to first take some developmental courses that are designed to prepare students for the college-level coursework in their academic plan.
-This may add to the students' completion time.
-The number of credits students take each semester will determine when the student will complete his/her program of study.
+Students may need to first take some developmental courses that are designed to prepare students for the college-level coursework

 Mathematics Option, A.S. - Science/Mathematics

 Mathematics prepares students for transfer into the junior year of a baccalaureate program in mathematics, applied mathematics, mathematics education and related field.